jabrayare/custom-user-model/README.md

 # custom-user-model
-This is a custom user model in django built with rest framework.
+This is a custom user model built with python django.